In the world of business espionage there is a golden time to install bugs, taps, and other electronic surveillance items.

-Once planning hardens into blueprints new construction areas are established, and any renovation areas are gutted.
+This is when planning hardens into blueprints, new construction areas are established, and renovation areas are gutted.
 At this stage your consultant will briefly visit to photographically document the basic structure.
 This creates a clean baseline for future comparisons.
 It also aids in spotting acoustical leaks to contiguous areas, or floors, of the building.

-As shown in the photo (right), acoustical leakage is often caused by small construction oversights, which later become big information security vulnerabilities.
+As shown in the photo (left), acoustical leakage is often caused by small construction oversights, which later become big information security vulnerabilities.

 TSCM – Step Two